rhl555/LoLDataAnalysis/README.md

-# LoL Binary Classification Model Data Analysis Project
+# League of Legends Binary Classification Model Data Analysis Project

 Purpose: To create a binary classification model with machine learning models.